 Instead, expect to spend much more of your time slogging it out through bandit camps and finding collectables hidden across the world in order to level up.
 Most of this comes in the form of storage crates and crystals which ultimately act as your currency – next to the horrible microtransactions of course – but earning them regularly requires you to search thoroughly through cleared bandit camps.
 Thanks to a handy UI, you do get an indication as to how many are left but as other reviewers have noted before, if you’re someone who wants to complete everything to 100%, expect to spend a lot of time on these segments.

 Rage 2 is not a bad game but it’s not a particularly good one either.
 At its best, this bland open world is overshadowed by glimmers of brilliance in its combat.
 At its worst, Rage 2 borders on mundane and laborious, taking liberties with your time through meaningless quests and unskippable dialogue.
 If you value your time, Rage 2 is not a game I can recommend.
-It’s combat is spread far too thinly and the few shining moments are dimmed by a mundane open world we’ve seen time and time again from other games.
+It’s combat is spread far too thinly and the few shining moments are dimmed by a mundane tasks and mechanics we’ve seen time and time again, delivered with more flair in other games.
 A shame for sure but Rage 2 is another disappointing entry from iD Software and Bethesda.

 All of our videogame reviews are also featured on OpenCritic